More details about attending available here.

 There is no coat check at the Walter Kerr Theatre.

 Merchandise is available for purchase on the Orchestra and Mezzanine levels before curtain, during intermission, and directly after the show.↑ back to the top

 The Walter Kerr Theatre offers D-Scriptive devices, I-Caption devices, infrared headsets, audio induction neck loops, and Showtrans devices in Spanish, French, German, Japanese, Portuguese, and Korean.
 If an assistive device would help you enjoy the show, please visit the headset booth in the Orchestra lobby.
 These devices are provided free of charge.
-To reserve a device in advance of your performance, please reserve a device at www.soundassociates.com/broadway-listings or email [email protected] and provide your name, show and performance details, device request, email address, and phone number.
+To reserve a device in advance of your performance, please visit www.soundassociates.com/broadway-listings or email [email protected] and provide your name, show and performance details, device request, email address, and phone number.

 The Walter Kerr Theatre offers Wheelchair Accessible seating, Aisle Transfer seating, Companion seating, and Vision/Hearing Accessible seating.
 All accessible seating at the Walter Kerr Theatre is located on the Orchestra level.
 There are no steps from the sidewalk to the Orchestra level.
 There are steps with handrails to access seating on all other levels of the theatre.